SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 ### Onion Architecture

 The [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/) was proposed by Jeffrey Palermo in 2008 to produce more maintainable applications by emphasizing the separation of concerns throughout a system.
-Similar to the [Hexagon Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) it forces the externalization of infrastructure, the use of interfaces for behaviour contracts and forcing dependencies to only "move" in one direction, toward the centre and the Domain Model.
-In the Onion architecture the edges of the onion are where the most change is likely to happen and where tight coupling would be most difficult to manage.
-It contains the UI, Tests and Infrastructure.
+Similar to [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) it forces the externalization of infrastructure, the use of interfaces for behaviour contracts and describing dependencies that only "flow" in one direction, toward the centre and the Domain Model.
+In the Onion architecture the edges of the onion are where the most change is likely to happen and is where the UI, Tests and Infrastructure is found.

 ![](images/OnionArchitecture.png)